Skip to main content

 Chemotherapy for Kidney Cancer

 Chemotherapy (chemo) uses anti-cancer drugs that are given into a vein (IV) or taken by mouth (as pills).
-These drugs enter your blood and reach nearly all areas of the body, which makes this treatment potentially useful for cancer that has spread (metastasized) to organs beyond the kidney.
+These drugs enter your bloodstream and reach nearly all areas of the body, which makes this treatment potentially useful for cancer that has spread (metastasized) to organs beyond the kidney.

 Doctors give chemotherapy in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
 Chemo cycles generally last a few weeks.